AdobeDocs/genstudio.en/help/user-guide/references/products.md

 ---
 title: GenStudio [!DNL Products]
-description: GenStudio Products incorporate all aspects of your product—imagery, descriptions, and value propositions—to create relevant content that highlights product strengths and maintains consistency in product messaging.
+description: GenStudio [!DNL Products] incorporate all aspects of your product—imagery, descriptions, and value propositions—to create relevant content that highlights product strengths and maintains consistency in product messaging.
 feature: Products Service
 ---

-# GenStudio Products
+# GenStudio [!DNL Products]

 GenStudio [!DNL Products] leverage deep understanding of product specifications, advantages, and differentiating factors to generate impactful content.

 [!DNL Products] encompass all elements of a specific product, such as imagery, descriptions, and value propositions, to create a cohesive brand representation.
-Leveraging Adobe's advanced AI technology, [!DNL Products] and other [brand references](/help/user-guide/references/overview.md) work together to generate compelling content that showcases the strengths of your products and ensures consistency across all messaging.
+Leveraging Adobe's advanced AI technology, [[!DNL Brands], [!DNL Products], and [!DNL Personas]](/help/user-guide/references/overview.md) work together to generate compelling content that showcases the strengths of your products and ensures consistency across all messaging.

 ![[!DNL Products] guidelines in GenStudio](/help/assets/products-guidelines.png){width="650" zoomable="yes"}